Table of Contents:

 | List |

-Zero Allocation is not about "forbidding objects altogether".
+Zero Allocation is not about "forbidding objects at all".

 It’s about controlling the hot path and minimizing GC pressure.